phungg164/Olist_Ecommerce_Project/README.md

 <img src="https://github.com/phungg164/Olist_Brazilian_Ecommerce_Dataset/blob/main/images/Analysis%20-%20KeyMetric1%20(2)" alt="description" style="width:90%;">
 </p>

-Sao Paulo with **its highest contribution of Late Orders**, also had the **Late Orders Rate higher than average** which is a huge problem that Olist should pay attention to *(I will prioritize this state first as the contribution of other states in terms of Late Orders are not high).*
+Sao Paulo with **its highest contribution of Late Orders**, also had the **Late Orders Rate higher than average** which is a huge problem that Olist should pay attention to *(I will prioritize this state first as the contributions of other states in terms of Late Orders are not high).*

 As a Business Data Analyst, I should have some answers for managers about **What were the reasons causing this abnormal pattern in Sao Paulo?**

-My whole thinking process to cope with this question is:
+> My whole thinking process to cope with this question is:
-- Understand domain knowledge through cross-functional team and online resources
+> - Understand domain knowledge through cross-functional team and online resources
-- Propose hypotheses about the root cause the problem using domain knowledge
+> - Propose hypotheses about the root cause the problem using domain knowledge
-- Quantify the hypotheses by data
+> - Quantify the hypotheses by data
-- Accept or reject the hypotheses
+> - Accept or reject the hypotheses

 Based on some online research about e-commerce delivery process, here are some of my hypotheses for this problem:
 -   (1) The shipping distance from Sao Paulo to customer’s location was far
 -   (2) The exponential growth of Total Orders in Sao Paulo caused overloaded to Olist’s shipment system
+-   (3) ...

 (1) Looking at the Shipping Roads that were **in top contribution of Late Orders** and **had Late Orders Rate higher than average**, the roads were almost from Sao Paulo to nearby states (picture below).
 So, **hypothesis (1) is rejected.**